xurion/ffxi-map-dats/README.md

 ## Creating a ROM archive

-In order to product a roms.zip archive of all roms, you can do a git archive:
+In order to produce a roms.zip archive of all roms, you can do a git archive:

 ```
 git archive -o roms.zip HEAD